marijnh/Eloquent-JavaScript/18_http.md

 {{index "man-in-the-middle", security, HTTPS, [network, security]}}

-Data traveling over the Internet tends to follow a long, dangerous road.
+Data traveling over the internet tends to follow a long, dangerous road.
 To get to its destination, it must hop through anything from coffee shop Wi-Fi hotspots to networks controlled by various companies and states.
 At any point along its route, it may be inspected or even modified.

 {{index tampering}}